BrandConstantin/SpringBoot3-Spring6/README.md

 * @Repository - is use for the DAOs
 * @RestController - is use in the REST application, is the sum of @Controller and @ResponseBody
 * @ControllerAdvice - is a filter used to controller all the global exception handlings
+* @Service - intermediate layer for custom business logic, can integrate multiple repositories/DAO and use Service Facade design pattern
 * @Table - to specify the database table
 * @Column - indicate the database column
 * @Id - pk of a table